Author's Note

 My outstretched hand went numb.

-“By Kalit’s oblivion… she awakens,” I whispered, the floor seeming to vanish beneath my feet.
-I staggered back, gripping the desk for balance, my senses reeling.
+“By Kalit’s oblivion… she awakens,” I whispered.
+The floor vanished beneath my feet.
+I staggered back, gripping the desk for balance.

-The nightmare that had jolted me awake took on a far darker, far more sinister meaning.
+The nightmare that had jolted me awake was no longer merely a dream.
 Still… surely, I could delay this—just for a while?

 A foolish hope.
 But one I clung to all the same.